Yannig/yannig-ansible-playbooks/scripts-vault/README.md

       when: _.changed|d('no')|bool

-Problem: if the script use password, you get them in clear text on your machine.
-The playbook **shell-vault.yml** is an example of implementation to hide sensible data using 3DES encryption.
+Problem: if the script use private data (password, login), you get them in clear text on your machine.
+The playbook **shell-vault.yml** is an example of implementation to hide sensitive data using 3DES encryption.